Seldom-SE/Seldom-SE.github.io/index.md

 #### Description

-Star Machine is my proudest work, and my most complex solo game project.
+Star Machine is one of the projects that I'm proudest of, and one of my most complex solo game projects.
 I have many more ideas for this game, and I want to extend it with hundreds of levels in the future.

-The most complex part of the game, and the most difficult piece of software I've ever written, is the solver.
+The most complex part of the game, and one of the most difficult pieces of software I've ever written, is the solver.
 It's the part of the game that analyzes how the components are connected via wires and lasers, and determines what should be on and what should be off.
 What makes the solver so complex is that it is possible to create cycles that either enforce that the cycle should stay in the same power state, or contradict itself, making it impossible for it to be in either